 And that’s the only connection I can find between the two!!

-Back in 2010 when I first climbed the Dutchman’s Stern, reading the summit log book was almost worth the 10.5 km round trip (download brochure here) circuit.
-A pot-pourri of demographic information (eg names, dates, weather reports, wildlife sightings, a surprisingly high number of countries of origin) was supplemented by a range of comments – both comical and asinine – and I’ll leave you to decide into which category the one above falls!
+Back in 2010 when I first climbed the Dutchman’s Stern, reading the summit log book was almost worth the effort of completing the 10.5 km circuit.
+A pot-pourri of names, dates, weather reports, wildlife sightings, a surprisingly high number of countries of origin was supplemented by a range of comments both comical and asinine.
+I’ll let you decide into which category the one above falls!